Glasair II FT

-And that means that the fuselage is not quite as roomy as a pure Glasair II.
+Both these mean that our cockpit is not as roomy as a Glasair II Super-Stretch.

-I'm 6 foot tall and I fit comfortably.
-But in the winter, when the Conforfoam seats are hard (at first), the top of my headset brushes against the top of the canopy.So if you're taller than 6 feet, you won't be happy in this plane.
+I'm 6 feet tall and I fit comfortably.
+But in the winter, when the Confor foam seats are hard (at first), the top of my headset brushes against the top of the canopy.So if you're taller than 6 feet, you won't be happy in this plane.

 - HID landing light

 - Custom rear window cutouts

 - ACE brand canopy locks

 with improved catch mechanism